EADS set to bolster independence with new chairman

 However some analysts blamed this expansion for piling up loss-making contracts in places like Turkey.
 He also left behind losses on the A400M, the much-delayed Airbus military transporter plane for which he would now assume ultimate control as EADS chairman.

-However his arrival is not expected to trigger a new march on Thales (TCFP.PA), whose fate is now tied to its main industrial shareholder, Dassault Aviation (AVMD.PA).
+However his arrival is not expected to trigger a new march on Thales, whose fate is now tied to its main industrial shareholder, Dassault Aviation.